ashleychilders/WIEFinal/README.md

 - I used plugins for the photo effects and contact form on my site.
 - On the contact page the link to map location is somewhat of a placeholder as there is not an actually location to map to for Slick's.
 I wanted to include this though to show how it would appear.
+- To help with SEO optimization I downloaded the Yoast SEO plugin.